chavhanprasanna/Ecotalk-/README.md

 <<<<<<< HEAD
-# EchoSpace - Anonymous Voice & Video Chat Platform
+# Echotalk - Anonymous Voice & Video Chat Platform

-EchoSpace is a modern anonymous voice and video chat platform that enables real-time communication without the need for user accounts.
+Echotalk is a modern anonymous voice and video chat platform that enables real-time communication without the need for user accounts.
 It features a clean, intuitive interface and robust real-time communication capabilities.

 ## Features